 Make an offer that users cannot refuse.
 Offer something valuable to visitors free of charge.
-For example, if you sell mountain bikes, you can offer your users e-book free download from your site with tips on how to ride a bike through the mountains, how to choose the speed, maintain a bike and so on.
+For example, if you sell bike for triathlon, you can offer your users e-book free download from your site with tips on how to ride a bike, how to choose the speed, maintain a bike and so on.

 - Am I Getting the Best Deal?

 You need to highlight all the benefits you can provide for you customers.
 Place info such as:

 No need to make these benefits come as a surprise at the end of checkout process.
 Tell the users about that on the main page.

 And at the bottom of the list: "Test before invest" – an old proverb of marketers.
 The rule is to always test any changes to see how they will affect conversion.
 Test everything: